 Investigators Seek Public's Help in Solving Crime, Recovering Stolen Guns

-BUFORD, Ga., Oct.
-5, 2012 /PRNewswire-USNewswire/ -- Special Agent in Charge Scott Sweetow of the Atlanta Field Division, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) today announced ATF is offering a reward of up to $5,000 for information leading to the arrest and conviction of the persons responsible for the theft of firearms occurring at federal firearms licensee (FFL) Buck-N-Bass located at 4901 Summer Oak Drive, Gwinnett County, Ga. on Sept.
-14.
+NEWNAN, Ga., June 12, 2012 /PRNewswire-USNewswire/ -- Assistant Special Agent in Charge Ray R. Brown of the Atlanta Field Division, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) today announced that ATF is offering a reward of up to $5,000 for information leading to the arrest and conviction of the person(s) responsible for the theft of firearms that occurred at Oz Cutlery, a federal firearms licensee located at 1 Court Square, Newnan, Ga.
+The burglary occurred on May 30.

-ATF and the Gwinnett Police Department are seeking the public's assistance in identifying those responsible.
-Anyone with information is encouraged to call ATF at (404) 379-1152 or call the ATF Hotline at 1-800-ATF-GUNS (800-283-4867).
+ATF and the Newnan Police Department are seeking the public's assistance in identifying those responsible.
+Anyone with information is encouraged to call ATF at (404) 201-1127 or utilize the ATF Hotline at 1-800-ATF-GUNS (800-283-4867).
 Callers can remain anonymous.

 More information about ATF and its programs is available at www.atf.gov.

 Cell: (404) 931-0988

 SOURCE Bureau of Alcohol, Tobacco, Firearms and Explosives